Skip to main content

 1. Familiarise Yourself Beforehand

-Download the formula sheet from your exam board’s website (search “AQA GCSE maths formula sheet” or similar).
+Download the formula sheet from your exam board’s website — just search “AQA GCSE maths formula sheet” or whatever board you’re on — or view our organised formula sheets for a clean reference.
 Keep it on your desk during revision.
-Use it when doing past papers so you get comfortable finding formulas quickly.
+Use it when you’re doing past papers so finding formulas becomes quick and automatic.

 2. Don’t Rely on It for Everything

-Just because a formula is on the sheet doesn’t mean you should look it up every time.
-Memorise formulas you use frequently (like area of a circle or Pythagoras) so you can work faster.
-Save the formula sheet for occasional use.
+This is arguably where most students go wrong.
+Just because a formula’s on the sheet doesn’t mean you should look it up every single time.
+Memorise formulas you use frequently — area of a circle, Pythagoras — so you can work faster.
+Save the formula sheet for the occasional check.

 3. Know When You Need It